-jured students to the Student Health Service or to a local hospital.
+Officers from the Department of Public Safety will, on occasion, escort sick or injured students to the Student Health Service or to a local hospital.
 Individuals who are sick or who have minor injuries and can walk with some assistance should be escorted to a vehicle and transported to the University Health Service.
 An ambulance is not available to transport students to the Health Service.
 Individuals who have serious injuries, i.e., broken bones, severe bleeding, prolonged unconsciousness, spinal injury, etc., which require more advanced medical expertise should be transported to a city hospital by ambulance.
 In the event a resident student is taken to a city hospital, the Residence Director and a Student Life representative will be notified.
 If a student is a nonresident.
 Student Life staff will be notified.
 If the Student Health Service is closed, an ill student will be taken to a city hospital for treatment.
-Officers may be required to transport emotionally disturbed persons to various mental health units.
+(Officers may be required to transport emotionally disturbed persons to various mental health units.
 When a request for transportation is denied, the Department of Public Safety should provide an explanation of the reason the request is being denied.
-If a student is transported by ambulance to a city hospital, an incident report will be filed with the Department of Public Safety on campus.
-Officers will not leave campus on nonemergency matters, except in cases where University administrators, managers, or faculty deem necessary.
+If a student is transported by ambulance to a city hospital, an incident report will be filed with the TWU Department of Public Safety.
+Officers will not leave campus on nonemergency matters, except in cases where University administrators, managers, or faculty deem necessary).
 Nonemergency matters shall be defined as transportation of students to hospitals, doctor's offices, or pharmacies for routine appointments, lab work, physical examination, or to pick up a prescription or medicine.